Nakib00/Bili_Assistant/README.md

 - NLTK
 - dotenv

+## Indoor Navigation

+The chatbot supports indoor navigation through a map feature.
+You can trigger it by asking about specific locations, such as:

+- "Where is the DMK Building?"
+- "Map of the Canteen"
+- "ম্যাপ খুলুন"

+When recognized, the chatbot opens a browser tab showing the route to the desired destination on a custom indoor map.

+## Voice Commands

+### Change Language:
+- Say **"Switch to Bengali"** or **"বাংলা ভাষায়"** to switch to Bengali.
+- Say **"Switch to English"** or **"ইংলিশ"** to switch to English.

+### General Map Command:
+- Say **"Open the map"** or **"ম্যাপ খুলুন"** to display the indoor map interface.

+## Speech and Text Synthesis

+The system can use two text-to-speech libraries:
+- **pyttsx3**: For English responses.
+- **gTTS**: For Bengali responses.

 ### start install
 To create a `.venv` (virtual environment) and install dependencies from a `requirements.txt` file using Git Bash, follow these steps: